bfshi/AbSViT/README.md

 ## Demo

-[`demo/demo.ipynb`](demo/demo.ipynb) gives an example of visualizing AbSViT's attention map on single-object and multi-object images.
+ImageNet demo: [`demo/demo.ipynb`](demo/demo.ipynb) gives an example of visualizing AbSViT's attention map on single-object and multi-object images in ImageNet.
+Since the model is only trained on single-object recognition, the top-down attention is quite weak.

+VQA demo: [`vision_language/demo/visualize_attention.ipynb`](vision_language/demo/visualize_attention.ipynb) gives an example of how AbSViT's top-down attention is adaptive to different questions on the same image.

 ## Model Zoo